 Prime occupation of Rodricks demands creativity and it is a good to see him juggling things that feed his creativity.

-In a ultra chronological order Wendell traces the history of his family from the days they were Hindu Kshatariyas from the Goan region to his birth and growing up in Mumbai, to his working in Muscat and meeting the love of his life Jerome – A French Man, to his going to design school in USA, teaching at a design school in Mumbai and then his working with various labels in the country to launching his own in Goa.
-In between there are innumerable travels that he takes along with his partner Jerome including the short breaks to spend time with him in the city of his work that keeps moving across the globe.
-As a traveler I envied him every time he speaks about a new place, a long cruise or an experience that I am yet to have.
+In an ultra chronological order Wendell traces the history of his family from the days they were Hindu Kshatriyas from the Goan region to his birth and growing up in Mumbai, to his working in Muscat and meeting the love of his life Jerome – A French Man, to his going to design school in the USA.
+Teaching at a design school in Mumbai and then his working with various labels in the country to launching his own in Goa.
+In between, there are innumerable travels that he takes along with his partner Jerome including the short breaks to spend time with him in the city of his work that keeps moving across the globe.
+As a traveler, I envied him every time he speaks about a new place, a long cruise or an experience that I am yet to have.

-There are some loose ends like despite his long relationship with Jerome, his family distancing themselves from their formal union – may be he chose to not talk about it publicly or may be he was restricted by the space available but I guess it would have been an insight into how to deal with a family you love but who is not willing to take social beating for your happiness.
-He obviously engages media very well for all his work but the only insight he shared was that pre-publicity works better than post publicity.
+There are some loose ends like despite his long relationship with Jerome, his family distancing themselves from their formal union – may be he chose to not talk about it publicly or maybe he was restricted by the space available.
+But I guess it would have been an insight into how to deal with a family you love but who is not willing to take a social beating for your happiness.
+He obviously engages media very well for all his work.
+But the only insight he shared was that pre-publicity works better than post publicity.

-I got a feeling that he maintained a daily diary and he wove this book by picking up entries from that diary.
-Otherwise it seems almost impossible to be able to recall so many names with correct date, time and place.
+I got a feeling that he maintained a daily diary.
+And he wove this book The Green Room by picking up entries from that diary.
+Otherwise, it seems almost impossible to be able to recall so many names with the correct date, time and place.
 Too much of chronology, too much of dinner and parties and too many names took away the soul of what could have been an absolute delight to read.
-Nonetheless this is my initiation guide into living in Goa, so I am going to cherish it.
+Nonetheless, this is my initiation guide into living in Goa, so I am going to cherish it.